For the first time in a long time, travel is becoming a real possibility.

 If you flew after 9/11, you saw firsthand how tense airports became and how much changed.5,6

 Still, we found ways to cope and overcome.
 We made new plans and adapted to new travel screenings and restrictions.
 And some of the changes we made became our “new normal” for traveling.
 We’ve been taking our shoes off for TSA airport screenings for about 20 years now because of a single incident in December 2001.7

 You can’t totally avoid risks in traveling or in life, but you can manage them better with thoughtful planning.

 The truth is that the choices you make as you prepare for your trip can affect your whole experience — from the risks of getting stuck, to how prepared you are if the unexpected happens.

 And, although there’s a lot you can’t predict, you do have total control over your decisions.
 You can make more informed choices about where to go, how to prepare and get there, and how much risk you’ll take on to get where you want to be.

 That doesn’t just apply to post-pandemic traveling.
 It can help you be better at facing many other uncertainties life throws your way.

 P.S.
-Sign up for my emails to continue the conversation.
-My subscribers get my best insights!
+Sign up for our emails to continue the conversation.
+Our subscribers get our best insights!